xericguzman/copy-ocelot/README.md

 ### [Weather.com](https://weather.com/)

-The whole thing!

 ### [Anthony's Profile on Populi](https://dfa.populiweb.com/router/contacts/people/23356688)

-The whole thing!

 ### [The GitHub Repository for the Linux Kernel](https://github.com/torvalds/linux)

-The whole thing!

 ### [This Question on Stack Overflow](https://stackoverflow.com/questions/348170/how-do-i-undo-git-add-before-commit)

-The whole thing except you only have to include one of the many answers to the question in your recreation.
-You can also ignore the right sidebar (the yellow section and content below it).

 ### A Wildcard??